ahmedmchamed/pda_static_and_dynamic_testing/testing_task_1.md

 ### Comments below

-**General comment: The code references an attribute of the class (value) but does not perform a 'require_relative' to declare the class constructor.
-The following line should be present**
+**General comment: The code references an attribute of the class (value) but does not perform a 'require_relative' to read the other class.
+The following lines should be present:**
 ```ruby
 require_relative('./card')
 ```